react-declarative/react-declarative/docs/other/better-then-ext.md

 **ExtJS**

-Cause the can't access the classes implementation, the styling is restricted to CSS.
+Cause the can't access the classes implementation, the styling is restricted to `CSS`.
 That means you simply can't implement custom popovers for calendars, custom input pattern for banking cards, custom country select for mobile phones and more.
 You need to manually rewrite the fields and replace them in the whole code base which make It more difficult then rewrite from scratch the whole application

 ```css
 $sub-header-background-color: rgba(242,223,239,1);